 Pursuant to the accompanying Proxy Statement, we are soliciting your proxy to be voted in favor of the recapitalization plan and your vote to accept the prepackaged plan.
 YOUR VOTE TO APPROVE THE RECAPITALIZATION PLAN AND YOUR VOTE TO ACCEPT THE PREPACKAGED PLAN ARE VERY IMPORTANT.
 We urge you to carefully review the Proxy Statement and the other documents we refer you to in the Proxy Statement for a detailed description of the proposed restructuring and the dilutive effect it will have on our existing stockholders.
-Please take the time to complete the enclosed proxy and ballot, and sign and return each of them in the enclosed postage-paid envelopes as soon as possible, but in no event later than , 2003.
+Please take the time to complete the enclosed proxy and sign and return it in the enclosed postage-paid envelope as soon as possible.
 We will not be able to complete the recapitalization plan unless we obtain the approval of our stockholders.

-Sincerely
+Sincerely,

-JOSEPH P. CLAYTON President and Chief Executive Officer
+JOSEPH P. CLAYTON JOSEPH P. CLAYTON President and Chief Executive Officer

-<Paσe>

-[Logo]
+<Page> [SIRIUS LOGO]

-NOTICE OF SPECIAL MEETING OF STOCKHOLDERS TO BE HELD ON , 2003
+NOTICE OF SPECIAL MEETING OF STOCKHOLDERS TO BE HELD ON TUESDAY, MARCH 4, 2003

-You are cordially invited to attend our special meeting of stockholders, which will be held on , 2003, at 9:00 a.m. at The McGraw-Hill Building, in the Auditorium, 2nd Floor, 1221 Avenue of the Americas, New York, New York.
+You are cordially invited to attend our special meeting of stockholders, which will be held on Tuesday, March 4, 2003, at 9:00 a.m. at The McGraw-Hill Building, in the Auditorium, 2nd Floor, 1221 Avenue of the Americas, New York, New York.
 The special meeting is being held for the purpose of implementing a proposed restructuring of our company.
 The proposed restructuring will result in the elimination of all or substantially all of our outstanding debt, the elimination of all of our preferred stock and the investment of \$200 million cash in new equity capital.